-33 of the best plus-size retailers in Canada
+33 Of The Best Plus-Size Stores Across Canada

 Saint John

 In Pursuit Mobile Boutique.
-Catch this pink truck (which offers stylish floral tunics, cold shoulder dresses and more in sizes XS to 3X) streetside in Uptown Saint John, or make a personal shopping appointment.
+Catch this pink truck (which offers stylish floral dresses and more in sizes XS to 3X) streetside in Uptown Saint John, or make a personal shopping appointment.

 Newfoundland and Labrador